-The latest Monash level data from the Victorian Population Health Survey 2017 (refer Snapshot 2: Table Five) notes that Monash had less than half of all adults that met the physical activity guidelines (44.9%), which was also lower when compared with Victoria (50.9%).
+The latest Monash level data from the Victorian Population Health Survey 2017 (refer Snapshot 2: Table Five) notes that Monash has more adults with insufficient physical activity (49.5%), when compared with both the East Division of Melbourne (43.9%) and the Victorian average (44.1%).

-The more recent 2019 Victorian Population Health Survey shows that in Inner Eastern Melbourne Region data (Monash, Boroondara, Manningham and Whitehorse) reported 56.8% the population met the physical activity guidelines.
-This was higher than the previous year (50.2% in 2018) and higher than metropolitan areas in Victoria (50.9% in 2019) but this is not considered to be statistically significantly different.
+The more recent 2018 Victorian Population Health Survey shows that in Inner Eastern Melbourne Region data (Monash, Boroondara, Manningham and Whitehorse) reported only 50.2% of the population met the physical activity guidelines, a similar rate to Metropolitan Melbourne which was 51.8% (refer Snapshot 2: Table Six).